 When coming up with a company name, you must ensure that the name does not infringe any intellectual property rights or “IPR.”

-In order to find out if your potential company would infringe any intellectual property rights, you must go to the Intellectual Property Department’s website.
+In order to find out if your potential company would infringe on any intellectual property rights, you must go to the Intellectual Property Department’s website.

 Checking Name Availability

-To check the availability of a company name, proceed to the Cyber Search Centre – the public Hong Kong for records of all registered companies.
+To check the availability of a company name, proceed to the Cyber Search Centre – public Hong Kong for records of all registered companies.

 Upon visiting the website and navigating to the company search section, enter the potential names of your company.

 If there are existing records of a company under your potential company name, cross them out from the list.